TimothyGillespie/proclamation-of-sejong/story-idea.md

 == In 1447 ==

 One morning, you are called to the central square by the village chief.
-A government official reads out a lot a new royal proclamation:
+A government official reads out aloud a new royal proclamation:

 "The Great King Sejong, in his infinite wisdom and compassion for the people, has created a new script — Hunminjeongeum — that is simple, logical, and meant for all.
 With this script, even a farmer can learn to read and write."